The Cop Number of the One-Cop-Moves Game on Planar Graphs: Some Preparatory Lemmas

 \section{Some Preparatory Lemmas}

-In this section, we shall outline the main types of strategies employed by the robber to evade the three cops.
-Let $\ga$ denote the robber and $\la_1,\la_2$ and $\la_3$ denote the three cops.
+In this section, we will outline the main types of strategies employed by the robber $\ga$ to evade the three cops $\la_1,\la_2$, $\la_3$.
 We first state a lemma for determining the distance between any two vertices of a pentagonal face.